 For the value of the active, real-time demand reduction to be recognized properly, both baseline methodologies to evaluate achieved load reduction and market dispatch timeframes should be addressed under ESDER Phase 4, given the highly variable use of DC fast charging infrastructure.
-Current baseline methodologies poorly reflect the actual load reduction due to a DR dispatch of a publicly available DC fast charging dispenser.
+Current baseline methodologies may not accurately reflect the actual load reduction due to a DR dispatch of a publicly available DC fast charging dispenser.
 While the CAISO allows for alternative or statistical baseline methodologies to be applied for DR resources, creating mechanisms that recognize the real-time load reduction achieved as a result of a dispatch instruction would facilitate the improved participation of such load in CAISO's DR participation models.
 Analogously, current real-time market dispatch time-frames inhibit active, real-time customer participation in the DR market.
 Optional mechanisms should be created to allow load measurement and a bid to be submitted in one five-minute real-time market interval, and for a dispatch instruction to be immediately issued and load reduction measured in immediately subsequent five-minute market intervals.

 While such minute-to-minute management of bids and dispatch instructions is uncommon in wholesale markets today, Electrify America believes enhancements to DR participation models are needed to realize the full potential of electric vehicle-grid integration ("VGI") in the CAISO market as electric vehicle penetration increases.

 Furthermore, additional opportunities exist for VGI via creation of a dispatchable consumption participation model during negative LMP, analogous to the proxy demand resource - load shift resource ("PDR-LSR") participation model introduced for energy storage under ESDER Phase 3.
+As discussed during the Workshop, given the implementation delay of ESDER Phase 3 PDR-LSR to fall 2020, if 24/7 settlement was removed for MUA DERA/NGR to allow for economic load shifting via that participation model during ESDER Phase 4, moving forward with PDR-LSR may not be merited.

-Demand Response Enhancements - Residential
+Demand Response Enhancements - Residential - Multiple Resource IDs under a Single Service Account